theshoeshiner/JStruct/README.md

   * ``s`` : Byte Array - java.lang.Byte[]
   * ``S`` : String - java.lang.String

-Unlike python, a count can be specified for *any* token type.
-For the array and String types ('s' and 'S') the count specified is the number of items in the array or the number of characters in the string.
+Unlike python, a integer prefix can be present on *any* token type.
+For the array and String types ('s' and 'S') the number specified is the count of items in the array or the count of characters in the string.
 For all other token types the count specifies the *number of times the next token is repeated*.
-This is for conciseness only. e.g. the following two patterns are functionally the same:
+This allows format strings to be more concise and readable e.g. the following two patterns are functionally the same:

 ```
-4i4q4d
+4i4q4d4s4S
-iiiiqqqqdddd
+iiiiqqqqdddd4s4S

 ```